Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs.Processor/README.md

 - **Azure Storage account with blob storage:** To persist checkpoints and govern ownership in Azure Storage, you'll need to have an Azure Storage account with blobs available.
 If you are not familiar with Azure Storage accounts, you may wish to follow the step-by-step guide for [creating a storage account using the Azure portal](https://docs.microsoft.com/azure/storage/common/storage-quickstart-create-account?toc=%2Fazure%2Fstorage%2Fblobs%2Ftoc.json&tabs=azure-portal).
 There, you can also find detailed instructions for using the Azure CLI, Azure PowerShell, or Azure Resource Manager (ARM) templates to create storage accounts.

-- **Azure Storage blob container:** Checkpoint and ownership data in Azure Storage will be writtent to blobs in a specific container.
+- **Azure Storage blob container:** Checkpoint and ownership data in Azure Storage will be written to blobs in a specific container.
 The `EventProcessorClient` requires an existing container and will not implicitly create one to help guard against accidental misconfiguration.
 If you are not familiar with Azure Storage containers, you may wish to refer to the documentation on [managing containers](https://docs.microsoft.com/azure/storage/blobs/storage-blob-container-create?tabs=dotnet).
 There, you can find detailed instructions for using .NET, the Azure CLI, or Azure PowerShell to create a container.

 - **C# 8.0:** The Azure Event Hubs client library makes use of new features that were introduced in C# 8.0.
 In order to take advantage of the C# 8.0 syntax, it is recommended that you compile using the [.NET Core SDK](https://dotnet.microsoft.com/download) 3.0 or higher with a [language version](https://docs.microsoft.com/dotnet/csharp/language-reference/configure-language-version#override-a-default) of `latest`.
 It is also possible to compile with the .NET Core SDK 2.1.x using a language version of `preview`.